matheuslbarros/hapi-todo/README.md

 ## Documentation

-After start the application, you will be able to see the documentation on   [/documentation](http://127.0.0.1:9000/documentation), here you can also execute requests to the endpoints.
+After start the application, you will be able to see the documentation on [/documentation](https://matheuslbarros-hapi-todo.herokuapp.com/documentation), there you can also execute requests to the endpoints.

 ## Built With